06 Jan How To Improve Pull-Ups

-In this article, Strength and Conditioning Coach Meghan Callaway will coach you through proper pull-up form and help you attack your weak points head on.
+In this article, Strength and Conditioning Coach Meghan Callaway will coach you through proper pull-up form and help you attack your weak points head-on.
 She will cover who she likes to coach people to perform strict pull-ups and also cover different mistakes that are preventing countless people from excelling at performing one or more pull-ups.
-Additionally, she addresses and troubleshoots all of these key points in The Ultimate Pull-Up Program which is being followed by over 1000 women and men worldwide.

 “Do you coach a kipping style of pull-up?”